 Munkki: my personal favourite of the Vappu times, are the sugar-covered Vappu donuts.
 They are just so delicious and if it were for me, it could always be Munkki season.
 You can get them year-round in some places, but when they are widely available, is only during the Vappu times.
 So good!

 Tippaleipä: is a funnel cake that’s really only available for the Mayday times.
 You can find them in grocery stores when they’re in season!

 Sima: is the non- (or low-)alcoholic drink option during Vappu – it’s a fermented kind of sparkly lemonade.
 Many people make their own, but you can find it around stores as well.

 What to wear: regardless of your attire of hat and/or overall, make sure you’re dressed for any weather.
 Vappu is notoriously known for being absolutely unpredictable.
 Some years ago, we decided to cancel Vappu entirely because it was suddenly snowing.
 Last year, we were sitting in the park in the sun in a T-Shirt.
 It can really be anything, so be flexible.

 What to bring: if there’s a time for serpentines and fun balloons, it’s Vappu!
 If you want to get a balloon, make sure you don’t get it on-site at the parks as they will charge you ridiculous amounts for it, but most grocery stores have Vappu decor and balloons available in the days leading up to the party.

-Things are different this year – and I think it’s the first time ever that due to the Corona-crisis, the Vappu celebration won’t take place.
+Things are different this year -again- due to the Corona-crisis, the Vappu celebrations won’t take place.
 Restaurants around the city are moving to offer Vappukassit, a picnic bag with all the Vappu essentials, for your balcony or wherever.
 Click on each link for more information and remember to order them soon!
 Most take the bookings until April 28th, but make sure to check.